William David Brown QGM

 Fatally shot when his mobile patrol was ambushed by terrorist gunmen.
 Posthumously awarded the Queen’s Gallantry Medal.

-The Reserve Constable, although injured in his right arm and leg, returned fire and Constable Brown, despite being injured, managed to drive the police car out of the immediate scene of the ambush before crashing into a field a short distance away.
-The police officers could not call for help as both radios in the car were broken.
+The Reserve Constable, although injured in his right arm and leg, returned fire and Constable Brown, despite being injured, managed to drive the car out of the immediate scene of the ambush before crashing into a field a short distance away.
+The RUC officers could not call for help as both radios in the car were broken.
 As was routine at that time the female police officer was unarmed, but managed to draw William’s firearm and return fire at the terrorists to protect her wounded colleagues, scaring the attackers off from pursuing their victims further.